gmhafiz/asus_ux305fa/Readme.md

 ### Touchpad
 As an Awesome WM user, touchpad is rarely used.
-But when we do, we want three finger tap to simulate middle button click and palm rejection when the touchad is switched on.
+But when we do, we want three finger tap to simulate middle button click, palm rejection when the touchad is switched on and two finger horizontal scrolling.
 Put the following into rc.lua file.

     run_once("synclient TapButton3=2 FingerHigh=10 FingerLow=5")